Site icon Sancerres at Sunset

 Winter

-During mid-January to mid-March, the crowds are smallest in Williamsburg.
+During mid-January to mid-March, Colonial Williamsburg has a quiet charm.
+This is when the crowds are smallest.

 There are daily events, from walking tours to chats with George Washington, but they’re much fewer than at other times of the year.
 Evening programs like “Cry Witch” tend to occur only on the weekends.